dzuelke/wordpress-12factor/README.md

 Automatic updates for WordPress or plugins, and theme editing, are disabled intentionally.
 What you deploy is what gets executed, which makes setups simple to deploy, and, most importantly, reproducible.
 See further below for information on how to update WordPress versions.

+[WP-CLI](http://wp-cli.org) is used for easier (or automated) handling of tasks such as enabling plugins or storing configuration options.
+After a deploy, a set of pre-configured [Composer scripts](https://getcomposer.org/doc/articles/scripts.md) can run several administrative functions using WP-CLI, such as initially configuring the blog, and enabling plugins (this happens either automatically when using a Heroku button deploy, or manually).
+This means that the installation of plugins and their configuration can be part of your version controlled code, so you can easily re-create a blog installation without any manual steps that need separate documentation.

 The configuration file is kept as generic as possible; on Heroku, add-ons [JawsDB](https://elements.heroku.com/addons/jawsdb) (for MySQL), [Bucketeer](https://elements.heroku.com/addons/bucketeer) (for S3 storage), and [SendGrid](https://elements.heroku.com/addons/sendgrid) (for E-Mails) are used.

 The assumption is that this installation runs behind a load balancer whose `X-Forwarded-Proto` header value can be trusted; it is used to determine whether the request protocol is HTTPS or not.